-Saint Bernard, Labradors, Golden Retrievers, Cocker Spaniels – These dog breeds are a no-no for allergic people, all for the same reason, that they shed a considerable amount of hair, are prone to dandruff and drool a lot.
+Saint Bernard, Labradors, Golden Retrievers, Cocker Spaniels – These dog breeds are a no-no for allergic people, all for the same reason, that they shed a considerable amount of hair, and are prone to dandruff and drool a lot.
 This releases a lot of allergens.

 Siberian Husky – Huskies have a thick double coat that they shed twice a year resulting in a lot of pet hair.
 The dander sticks to the hair and can cause allergies.

-German Shepherds – While excellent as pets, German Shepherds shed their thick furry coat all through the year.
+German Shepherds – While excellent as pets, German Shepherds shed their thick furry coats all through the year.
 They are also prone to a lot of dander shedding, making them detrimental to those who suffer from allergies.

 How to eradicate pet allergies from home?

-Pet allergens come in contact with humans via dander, hair, urine and fecal matter.
+Pet allergens come in contact with humans via dander, hair, urine, and fecal matter.
 In order to make your home free of these allergens, you must consider taking the following steps:

 Clean the house vigorously

 Cleaning the house isn’t a chore if you’re an allergic pet owner – it is a compulsion.
-Allergens can remain airborne and even accumulate on upholstery, tapestry, carpets and even solid surfaces via pet hair, dander, etc. If your dog tends to drool, you have an uphill task.
+Allergens can remain airborne and even accumulate on upholstery, tapestry, carpets, and even solid surfaces via pet hair, dander, etc. If your dog tends to drool, you have an uphill task.
 Vacuum clean the house every day to get rid of any pet hair and dry skin that may have stuck to your linen and tapestry.
 Solid surfaces can be wiped with a wet rag.